-Anyway, when grew up, I learnt that it wasn’t her fault really, Grandpa’s death had shaken her up, messed with her head.
+Anyway, when grew up, I learned that it wasn’t her fault really, Grandpa’s death had shaken her up, messed with her head.
 She didn’t know what was appropriate anymore.
-Grandpa was only alive when I was a baby and I never knew him, but I learnt when I was older how much he had meant to Grandma.
-Without him she had been broken.
+Grandpa was only alive when I was a baby and I never knew him, but I learned when I was older how much he had meant to Grandma.
+Without him, she had been broken.
 She died when I was thirteen, and I guess it didn’t really come to me as much of a shock, she was incredibly old and frail.

 And that takes me up to yesterday, Halloween night.
 I was trudging back from a party, not drunk, (I don’t drink) but still woozy from tiredness.
-My hands thrust into my pockets for warmth.
+I thrust my hands into my pockets for warmth.
 Whilst I was walking back through the crisp orange leaves, the poem of the candle man popped into my head.
-My heart began to thud as I walked down a poorly lit street, leaves crunching underfoot, the pale moon casting long shadows on the earth.
-In my minds eye I could see the candle man, thin and ghostly, running up to me and cutting off my head in one swing of an axe.
+My heart began to thud as I walked down the poorly-lit street, leaves crunching underfoot, the pale moon casting long shadows along the path.
+In my mind’s eye, I could see the candle man, thin and ghostly, running up to me and cutting off my head in one swing of an axe.
 Silly I know, but the dark can make my imagination run wild sometimes.
-I arrived on my road, and began to calm down.
-Feeling silly for letting that poem get to me.
-Safe under the streetlights.
+I arrived on my road and began to calm down.
+I felt silly for having let the poem get to me.
+I was perfectly safe under the streetlights.

-As I arrived at my front yard, I noticed a tall man in a robe standing at the end of the street, face shrouded in darkness.
+As I arrived at my front yard, I noticed a tall man in a robe standing at the end of the street, his face shrouded in darkness.
 He appeared to be staring at me.
 Once again images of the candle man flooded through my head, sending my heartbeat into overdrive.
-I shook it off, “it’s just a tall man out for Halloween, nothing to be scared of” I said to myself, trying to slow my breathing.
-Then I looked up at my house, hearing a demonic laughter from the mans direction.
-An icicle of terror stabbed at my heart, as there, in my daughters window, flickering softly, was a candle.
+I shook it off.
+“It’s just a tall man out for Halloween, nothing to be scared of,” I assured myself, as I attempted to slow my breathing.
+Then I looked up at my house, hearing demonic laughter from the man’s direction.
+An icicle of terror stabbed at my heart.
+There, in my daughter’s window, flickering softly, was a candle.